geocolumbus/springbootgroovycli/README.md

 }
 </pre>

-The rest of the code is the html in the templates folder and the css in the static folder.
+The client side code is the html in the templates folder and the css in the static folder.